 THE HISTORY OF UNION BAPTIST CHURCH IN SPRINGFIELD, IL.

-On December 14, 1871, seventeen believing persons seeing the need for a new Baptist Church in the City of Springfield, with a then growing population and by regular Baptist procedure, set out to organize this new church.
-The organizing meeting was held at Cook’s Hall on 6th Street and Adams.
-Being united in their quest to organize, the name Union Baptist Church was adopted for this new congregation.
+Seeing the need for a new Baptist Church in the City of Springfield, on December 14, 1871 seventeen believing persons set out to organize a new church.
+The organized meeting was held at Cook’s Hall on 6th Street & Adams.
+Being united in their quest, the name Union Baptist Church was adopted for this new congregation.

 1871 – 1874 Services held at Cook’s Hall